-The following Annual Governance Statement demonstrates how the Commissioner has complied with the governance framework set out within the Code, to meet of each of the seven governance principles.
+The following Annual Governance Statement demonstrates how the Commissioner has complied with the governance framework set out within the Code, to AGS Page 2 of 27 meet of each of the seven governance principles.
 The Annual Governance Statement is published alongside the Statement of Accounts and also incorporates an action plan of planned future improvements for governance arrangements.